Drblessing/notes/log.md

 4. To do it with the authenticated request session, you need to create a authenticated reqeust session.

+## Creating Google Cloud Function

+You can use the cli but you can also upload a zip file with the code and requirements.txt.
+Needs to use functions frameworks and main.py.

 ## Adding pip dependencies to AWS lambda functions

 This is also a pain, you can't just have it install from a requirements.txt, you need to either add the depenedencies as a layer, or zip the dependencies with the function.
 For C-dependent packages, you have to use layers.
 You can also create a Docker image of the function and deploy it that way.